Sultan Sosnaliyev: Role in the War in Abkhazia

 Sosnaliyev became the head of the military department of the newly formed Confederation of Mountain Peoples of the Caucasus.
 After the beginning of the War in Abkhazia he arrived to Abkhazia with the group of Kabardin volunteers through on 15 August 1992.
 He was appointed the head of the staff of the Gudauta-based State Committee of the Defence and was one of the planners of the victorious Battle of Gagra.

 He was appointed the minister of defence in April 1993 and later awarded the rank of Major General.
 Sosnaliyev and Sergei Dbar planned the July and September Sukhumi offensives.
 On 24–25 March 1994 Sosnaliyev was in charge of the last operation of the war – capture of the village of Lata in the Kodori Valley.

 Post-war life

 Sosnaliyev resigned in July 1996 and returned to Kabardino-Balkaria.
-After Sergei Bagapsh had been elected the President of Abkhazia he offered the office of the minister of defence to Sosnaliyev as "reforms were desperately needed" in the Abkhazian army.
-The latter agreed and served in the Abkhazian government as a minister of defence and a vice-premier till May 2007.
+After Sergei Bagapsh had been elected the President of Abkhazia he offered the office of the minister of defense to Sosnaliyev as "reforms were desperately needed" in the Abkhazian army.
+The latter agreed and served in the Abkhazian government as a minister of defense and a vice-premier until May 2007.